Yolo County, California: Politics

 In June 1978, Yolo was one of only three counties in the entire state to reject Proposition 13 (the others being San Francisco and Kern).

 In November 2008, Yolo was one of just three counties in California's interior in which voters rejected Proposition 8 to ban gay marriage.
-Yolo voters rejected Proposition 8 by a vote of 58.65 percent to 41.35 percent.
+Yolo voters rejected Proposition 8 by a vote of 58.65 to 41.35%.
 The other interior counties in which Proposition 8 failed to receive a majority of votes were Alpine County and Mono County.
+In 2024, all three joined 11 other interior counties which voted in favor of Proposition 3, which repealed Proposition 8 and established an affirmative right to marriage in the constitution, with Yolo supporting Proposition 3 70.4% to 29.6%.